CemKaya1/DSA210-TermProject/README.md

   - Year of manufacture
   - Mileage (km)
   - Accident history (if available)
-  - Number of previous owners
+  - How many of the given car model is on the market currently (rarity)
   - Fuel type (gasoline, diesel, electric, etc.)
   - Transmission type (manual or automatic)
   - Price (this is the main thing I want to analyze)